Camera Obscura (band)

-Camera Obscura is a Scottish indie pop band from Glasgow.
-The group formed in 1996, and have released five albums to date – the most recent of which, Desire Lines, was released in 2013.
-The current members of the band are vocalist Tracyanne Campbell, guitarist Kenny McKeeve, bassist Gavin Dunbar, and drummer Lee Thomson.
-The band undertook an extended hiatus in 2015, following the death of long-serving keyboardist Carey Lander.
-The surviving members later reconvened in 2018.
+Camera Obscura are a Scottish indie pop band from Glasgow.
+The group formed in 1996, and have released six studio albums to date.
+Led by primary singer and songwriter Tracyanne Campbell, the band consists of guitarist/vocalist Kenny McKeeve, bassist Gavin Dunbar, and drummer Lee Thomson.
+Following the death of long-serving keyboardist Carey Lander, the band went on hiatus from 2015 to 2018.
+After reuniting in 2019 and adding Donna Maciocia as a permanent member, Camera Obscura released their first new album in 11 years, Look to the East, Look to the West, to critical acclaim.

-The band's bright take on indie pop has been frequently described as "twee pop," and garnered comparisons to fellow Scottish band Belle & Sebastian.
-The band have also been praised for their "honest, wide, and adult approach to heartbreak, romantic liaisons, and escapism."
+The band's music has been frequently described as "twee pop", and garnered comparisons to fellow Scottish band Belle and Sebastian.
+The band have also been praised for their "honest, wide, and adult approach to heartbreak, romantic liaisons, and escapism".

 History

 Camera Obscura were formed in 1996 by Tracyanne Campbell, John Henderson and Gavin Dunbar.
 Several other members performed with the band before David Skirving joined as a permanent guitarist.
 Their first releases were the singles "Park and Ride" and "Your Sound" in 1998.
 The band's line-up changed in 2000 and 2001 when Lee Thomson joined as its permanent drummer, Lindsay Boyd joined as a keyboard player, and Skirving left and was replaced by Kenny McKeeve.